laravel/docs/sanctum.md

 php artisan migrate
 ```

-Next, if you plan to utilize Sanctum to authenticate an SPA, you should add Sanctum's middleware to your `api` middleware group within your application's `app/Http/Kernel.php` file:
+Next, if you plan to utilize Sanctum to authenticate a SPA, you should add Sanctum's middleware to your `api` middleware group within your application's `app/Http/Kernel.php` file:

     'api' => [
         \Laravel\Sanctum\Http\Middleware\EnsureFrontendRequestsAreStateful::class,